jmarkfen/EVSU-BSIT-2022-2023-Semester2-OpenCards/IT 363 Information Assurance and Security 1 [3C][Velarde]/Chapter-1-Introduction-to-Network-Security.md

 - risk

-## The entity being targeted or attacked.
+## The entity being used to target or attack.

 - subject of attack